-Figure 5 compares the shear capacities of samples with the shear strength predicted by the AASHTO specification.
-It also shows the shear capacities when girders are reinforced by rigid bolted stiffeners.
-This figure indicates that when bolted stiffeners with AASHTO required moment of inertia are used, shear strength may be less than shear strength predicted by the specification.
-For such cases the failure is generally due to yielding of stiffener prior to full development of tension field action.
+Figure 5. shear strength of girders reinforced by bolted stiffeners tension field action.
 This indicates that the specification requirement for minimum moment of inertia is not adequate for bolted stiffeners.
-This figure also shows that when bolted stiffeners with proposed flexural rigidity is used, shear strength exceed the ultimate shear strength predicted by the specification.
-For such cases the shear strength is almost the same as shear strength of girder with rigid stiffeners.
-Failure in these cases is due to yielding of the web across a tension field band in direction of panel's diagonal.
+This figure also shows that when bolted stiffeners with proposed flexural rigidity are used, shear strength excees the ultimate shear strength predicted by the specification.
+For such cases the shear strength is almost the same as the shear strength of the girder with rigid stiffeners.
+Failure in these cases is due to the yielding of the web across a tension field band in direction of panel's diagonal.